-If the NEF does not invoke the TSCTSF, the NEF interacts with the PCF by triggering a Npcf_PolicyAuthorization_Update request and provides UE address, AF Identifier, Flow description, the QoS Reference and the Alternative Service Requirements to the PCF.
+If the NEF does not invoke the TSCTSF, the NEF interacts with the PCF by triggering a Npcf_PolicyAuthorization_Update request and provides UE address, AF Identifier, Flow description information, the QoS Reference and the Alternative Service Requirements to the PCF.
 Any optionally received period of time or traffic volume is also included and mapped to sponsored data connectivity information (as defined in TS 23.503 [20]).

 If the AF is considered to be trusted by the operator, the AF uses the Npcf_PolicyAuthorization_Update request message to interact directly with PCF to update the reserving resources for an AF session.